Here's why Matt Dahlberg thinks you should.

 Uke U returns with popular ukulele artists Aaron and Nicole Keim (The Quiet American), Ukulenny, and Casey MacGill!
 Join us for a fun day of workshops, play-alongs, open mic, from 9am to 3:30pm.
 Evening concert from 5:30pm to 7:30pm.
 Additional activities available on Friday, June 26 and Sunday, June 28.

-You'll be able to pre-order box lunches and Uke U merch - details to follow.
+Box lunches are available for purchase when you register.
+Purchase by June 15.
 Or bring your own lunch and don't miss out on noon activities.

 The Quiet American is husband and wife duo, Aaron and Nicole Keim.
 In Hood River, Oregon, they live an artistic life making music, building musical instruments, teaching music, writing books, crafting folk art, and raising their 11-year-old son Henry.
 Their connection to folk tradition is undeniable, even as they find new ways to sing old songs and incorporate music and art into their teaching and performing.
 Influenced by Depression era string band music and the folk revival, they use ukulele, banjo and accordion to accompany their old-time tunes, harmony singing, and audience sing-alongs.